 Robert co-authored the 2012 Update to Chapter 8 Commencement of Prosecution and Waiver of the Oregon State Bar Criminal Law Book.
 Robert wrote the Chapter on Investigators and Experts for the 2014 Oregon Criminal Defense Lawyers’ Association DUI Notebook.

 Robert has spoken and participated extensively in community events.
 Robert presented at the “I Have a Dream” Oregon Career Day and at a seminar on “The Law and You” aimed at high risk you.
 Robert spoke at a New Avenues for Youth event in downtown Portland working with homeless youth.
 Robert also has served as a judge at numerous mock trial competitions.
+Robert presented at the Oregon State Bar Defending DUII Cases in Oregon conference.
 Robert has appeared on local news stations discussing legal issues.

 Why Choose Us?